 Regis University is one of the best nursing schools in Colorado, especially for those who want to earn a BSN.
 This program is flexible enough for busy students to continue with their current jobs while earning their bachelor’s degrees.
 It offers evening classes with flexible and student-centered clinical assignments.
 This program is highly competitive for a reason.
 Many aspiring nurses seek out Regis University because they know that it offers an excellent nursing education.

-Regis University is a Jesuit university, which means that it’s rooted in the Jesuit Catholic faith.
+Regis University is a Jesuit university with roots in the Jesuit Catholic faith.
 Being a Jesuit university, it values leadership, excellence in learning, and caring for others, all of which are highly important traits for nurses.
 Regis University focuses on developing the whole person, not just the academic side of the person, and its mission statement includes a commitment to building a “more just and humane world.”

 Highlight: Regis University’s BSN program has a generous credit transfer policy.